AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 ### Operating systems (Linux x86-64)

 Linux distributions, such as RedHat Enterprise Linux (RHEL), CentOS, Ubuntu, Debian, and similar.
-Magento is not supported on Microsoft Windows and macOS.
+Microsoft Windows and macOS are not supported.

 ### PHP extensions